ermongroup/cs323-notes/probabilistic/markov_chains/index.md

-Recall the random walk algorithm that we discussed for deciding satisfiability for SAT, where we moved along the edges of the Boolean hypercube looking for a satisfying assignment by choosing a violated clause and flipping the truth assignment of one of the variables in that clause to make that clause satisfiable.
+Recall the random walk algorithm that we discussed for deciding satisfiability for SAT, where we moved along the edges of the Boolean hypercube looking for a satisfying assignment by picking any violated clause and flipping the truth assignment of a randomly chosen variable in that clause to make that clause satisfiable.

 We will present a random walk Monte Carlo method which moves around the Boolean hypercube in a special way such that the random walk will visit